ZenMnky/zenmnky/README.md

 Involved in web application development since December 2019, I bring creative solutions, organization, and collaboration.
 I specialize in designing and building solutions and processes from the ground up to support an organization’s objectives, managing solution lifecycles from conceptualization thru operationalization.

-I am now seeking to contribute my experience and expertise to a software development project in Portland, Oregon or remotely.
+I am now seeking to contribute my experience and expertise to a software development project in Portland, Oregon, Phoenix, AZ or remotely.